JosepTrota/IRONHACK/Final Project/README.md

 To show the most objective clusters possible, but taking into account some subjective data, we can look up some international indexes.
 We decided to focus on those pairs of index - source:

-* IW cultural axis: world values survey
+* Inglehart Welzel cultural axis: world values survey
-*	unpeacefulness: Institute for Economics and Peace
+*	Unpeacefulness: Institute for Economics and Peace
-*	eco_footprint: Global Footprint Network
+*	Ecological footprint: Global Footprint Network
-*	education: UNESCO
+*	Education: UNESCO
-*	nominal_GDP: International Monetary Fund
+*	Nominal GDP: International Monetary Fund
-*	inequality: CIA World Factbook - 2021
+*	Inequality: CIA World Factbook
-*	life_expectancy: the world bank
+*	Life expectancy: the world bank
-*	religion (all): CIA World Factbook - 2021
+*	Religion: CIA World Factbook
-*	happiness: world happiness report
+*	Happiness: world happiness report

-Of course, those sources have multiple bias flags that could threaten the validity of the data, but those are the best source for each kind of data, if you want to take the same metrics for a feature from the same place.
+Naturally, those sources have multiple bias flags that could threaten the validity of the data, but those are the best sources for each kind of data, if we want to take the same metrics for every country from the same place.

 ***